splunk-soar-connectors/slackbot/README.md

 Publisher: Splunk
 Connector Version: 2\.4\.0
 Product Vendor: Slack Technologies
-Product Name: SlackBot
+Product Name: Slackbot
 Product Version Supported (regex): "\.\*"
 Minimum Product Version: 5\.2\.0

-Integrate with SlackBot to post messages and attachments to channels
+Integrate with Slackbot to post messages and attachments to channels

 ## Authentication

-SOAR's SlackBot App needs a bot token to read messages from and post messages to slack channels.
-The app also needs a verification token to verify POST requests received from SlackBot.
+SOAR's Slackbot App needs a bot token to read messages from and post messages to slack channels.
+The app also needs a verification token to verify POST requests received from Slackbot.

 ### Create a Slack App